A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Implementation Aspects

 \subsection{Specifying Initial and Boundary Data}

-Surface PDEs generally involve some given surface data, for initial or boundary conditions, that must first be extended onto $\Omega(\S)$ or $\Omega(\C)$.
+Manifold PDEs generally involve some given data on the manifold, for initial or boundary conditions, that must first be extended onto $\Omega(\S)$ or $\Omega(\C)$.
 Examples include $\hat{f}$ in Poisson problems $\Delta_{\S} \hat{u} = \hat{f}$, initial conditions $\hat{u}(t = 0)$ for time-dependent problems, or Dirichlet IBC values on $\C$.
-The necessary extension procedure depends on the specific representation of the surface and the data, e.g., an analytical function given on a parameterization or discrete data at vertices of a mesh.
+The necessary extension procedure depends on the specific representation of the manifold and the data, e.g., an analytical function on a parameterization or discrete data on mesh vertices.
 However, the extension must still be a CP extension: data at $\cp_{\S}(\x_i)$ (or $\cp_{\C}(\x_i)$) is assigned to $\x_i\in\Omega(\S)$ (or $\in\Omega(\C)$).